Terri Butler, since 2014.

 Kevin Rudd was removed as Labor leader and Prime Minister in June 2010, and was re-elected in Griffith as a Labor backbencher.
 He returned to the ministry as Foreign Minister following the election.
 He returned to the backbench as part of a failed challenge to Julia Gillard’s leadership in February 2012.
 Kevin Rudd again challenged for the Labor leadership in June 2013, and returned to the Prime Ministership.

 Rudd led Labor to defeat at the 2013 election – he was re-elected in Griffith with a 3% margin, but resigned shortly after.
 The seat was won at an early 2014 by-election by Labor’s Terri Butler, in the face of a 1.25% swing to the Liberal National Party.
-Butler was re-elected in 2016.
+Butler was re-elected in 2016 and 2019.

 Booths have been divided into four areas: Bulimba in the north, Greenslopes in the south, South Brisbane in the west and a series of booths along the eastern boundary.

-Labor won a majority of the two-party-preferred vote in three out of four areas, ranging from 53.8% in the east to 59.2% in South Brisbane.
-The LNP polled 51.2% in Bulimba.
+Labor won the two-party-preferred vote in all four areas, ranging from 50.2% in Bulimba to 63.6% in South Brisbane.
+The LNP managed to narrowly win the pre-poll vote despite a significant deficit on election day.